yueqingyou/BioQwen/app/README.md

 ### Download

-The BioQwen APK is quite large (greater than 100MB), so it has been hosted on Hugging Face.
-Please visit the following link to download it: [BioQwen on Hugging Face](https://huggingface.co/yueqingyou/BioQwen).
+The BioQwen APK is greater than 100MB, so it has been hosted on Hugging Face.
+Please visit the following link to download it: [BioQwen on Hugging Face](https://huggingface.co/yueqingyou/BioQwen/resolve/main/BioQwen.apk?download=true).

 ### Model Performance